kakudela/FCCPhysics/tutorials/ZmumuHbb/README.md

     cd go/to/my/directory/FCCAnalyses
     source setup.sh

+#### Event samples

+For each physics process—such as signal, background, and specific Higgs decays—a sufficient number of events has been generated and is shared across all FCC analyses.
+These events are produced using various event generators (e.g., *Pythia*, *Whizard*) and processed with the [*Delphes* fast simulation framework](https://arxiv.org/abs/1307.6346) for detector simulation and reconstruction.
+The resulting events are stored as ROOT files in the [*edm4hep* data format](https://github.com/key4hep/EDM4hep), which is part of the [Key4HEP](https://key4hep.github.io/) software stack for future collider studies.

+All samples in this tutorial are simulated using the [IDEA detector concept](https://arxiv.org/abs/2005.00022), which serves as the reference detector for FCC-ee physics studies.

+You can find the full list of available samples [here](https://fcc-physics-events.web.cern.ch/fcc-ee/delphes/winter2023/idea/).

+In this tutorial, we will work with a selected subset of these samples, as described in a later section.

 ####  Getting the Tutorial Files

 We’ve prepared a few Python files to guide you through this tutorial.
 You can find them in a separate repository